 Back in the early seventies, Horslips was suddenly the name on everyone’s lips.
-So imagine the surprise when my brothers and I suddenly seen them listed in the entertainment section of our county newspaper The Anglo-Celt.
+So imagine the surprise when my brothers and I suddenly saw them listed in the entertainment section of our county newspaper The Anglo-Celt.
 In fact it came as such a surprise we decided to call the paper just to check.
-Upon hearing they were indeed coming to play The Ramor Ballroom, known locally as the Farmer’s Ballroom, all the best threads were taken out and aired… shirts with collars that could reach the tip of your shoulder and bell-bottoms that went out beyond the toes of your shoes.
+Upon hearing they were indeed coming to play The Ramor Ballroom, known locally as the Farmer’s Hall, all the best threads were taken out and aired… shirts with collars that could reach the tip of your shoulder and bell-bottoms that went out beyond the toes of your shoes.

 I remember two things clearly from that gig.
 The first was the dust falling down from the ceiling over the stage and Charles looking up at it and laughing.
 The poor ol’ Farmer’s had never had to deal with something that powerful, that heavy.
 The second thing was Johnny running around the stage like a wild man!
 I’m only joking.
 He stood stock still; the only thing moving was his Adam’s apple and his fingers.
 Right from the get-go I envied his style.
 It looked like he had all the time in the world to put his solos together.
 He reminded me a little of Clapton in that regard.